scottwshaw/Boids/README.md

 Beware that leiningen is maven-like and will try to download the entire universe when you run it the first time.

+Alternatively, you can execute the shell script in the top level directory called `repl` but you will have to make sure the jline jar and clojure jars are in place and edit the script to reflect the location of your project and repository.
+Once you run lein, they should be there though.
+The `repl` script gives you more control over the Java classpaths and stuff.

 Usage
 -----